NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 ## Process

 Our hiring process consists of two primary rounds: a programming challenge and ML challenge.
+You can actually take a deeper look here: [Verloop ML/NLP Interview Prep Guide](./verloop-ml-prep-guide).

 The programming challenge is a take home exercise which is focussed on low level design and straightforward API design.
 We typically give 2-3 days to the candidate for this.